blinklet/learning/data-science/000-use-environment-variables.md

 Environment variables are key-value pairs that are are set outside of a Python program but may be accessed by the program during its execution.
 They are part of the operating system environment in which a Python program runs and are usually used to store information that is unique to a system, such as paths to important directories, credentials, API keys, database connection strings, or any other configuration values used by the program.

-If you use environment variables, you must set them before you execute your program.
-You may set them using the operating system's command line interface, by editing a configuration file or, in the case of cloud environments, via a web interface.
+If you use environment variables, you must set them before you execute your program, using the operating system's command line interface, by editing a configuration file or, in the case of cloud-based platforms, via a web interface or API.
+To access environment variables in your programs, use functions like those in [Python's os module](https://docs.python.org/3/library/os.html).
 This post describes how Python programmers can set and use environment variables in their programs to improve their code's flexibility and security.

 <!--more-->